-There are a few exceptions to the rules regarding the wearing of seat belts, which could affect your eligibility to making an injured by a seatbelt cliam.
-You don’t have to wear a seat belt when you’re:
+There are a few exceptions to the rules regarding the wearing of seat belts, which could affect your eligibility to making an injured by a seatbelt claim.
+You don’t have to be wearing a seatbelt when you’re:

 - Reversing the vehicle.